 If you’ve ever tended a big food garden in a region that gets frost—the kind of garden that you hope will feed your household all year long—you know the alternate reality that late summer brings.

-It’s hard to think of anything else, much less do anything but monitor the crops, harvest, process, and store all those fruits, vegetables, and herbs exploding with abundance.
+It’s hard to think of anything else, much less do anything but monitor the crops, harvest, process, and store all of those fruits, vegetables, and herbs exploding with abundance.

-Braids of drying onions swing from makeshift drying racks; a five-gallon bucket contains the last three bunches of garlic, dried and ready to have the tops removed.
+Braids of drying onions swing from makeshift drying racks; a 5-gallon bucket contains the last three bunches of garlic, dried and ready to have the tops removed.
 Winter squash lounge on shelves in the greenhouse, curing for a few days before they head down to a cooler, drier storage rack in the cellar.

 You get the picture.

-Nature has many inflexible rules, among them: When a crop is ready to harvest, it won’t wait in abeyance until you feel like getting to it.
+Nature has many inflexible rules, among them: When a crop is ready to harvest, it won’t wait until you feel like getting to it.
 When three or four of the garlic blades dry out, when the onion tops fall over, when the the stems on the winter squash get woody, you have to get them out of the garden and set them to cure.